-As we begin the class, the US disputes with North Korea and Iran are prominent and important foreign policy issues in the news today.
-So we will begin with a discussion of nuclear deterrence and the role of psychological factors in making deterrence decisions.
+As we begin the class, the US disputes with North Korea and Iran are prominent and crucial foreign policy issues in the news today.
+So, we will start with a discussion of nuclear deterrence and the role of psychological factors in making deterrence decisions.
+This also dovetails nicely with the data project you will work on later this semester.
 We will start by establishing a basic understating of deterrence logic, and then move to psychology.

 Please read through the slides summarizing the history of nuclear deterrence:

 Optional: This is for those who want a deep-dive into US deterrence policy: